DonCheadleFan3/DonCheadleFan3.github.io/about.md

 Computer Science Blogpost

-I am a student of Computer Science at A-Level
+I am a student of Computer Science at A-Level, learning year 1 content.

 ### More Information